AVJdataminer/content_dev/Intro_python_jupyter.md

  -  `math.cosine()`
  -  `math.pi()`

- To organise it, most functionality is arranged into 'modules', with each module providing a range of related functions.
+ The list above is a sampling of the functions available in the `math` module and there are many more modules as well in th To organise it, most functionality is arranged into 'modules', with each module providing a range of related functions.
 Before you program a function, check if there is a library function that can perform the task.
 Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent of a complex number" into a search engine will take you to the function `cmath.tanh`.
 Try this link: http://bfy.tw/7aMc.